 Storing, serving and pairing sherry wines

 Sherry should be stored upright, in a cool and dark place.
 Fino and Manzanilla should be treated like other white wines: don’t wait too long to open them, and once opened they’ll only stay fresh for a few days in the fridge.
 Other types of sherry which undergo some oxidation are more stable and can be kept longer, even in an open bottle.
 Remember to serve sherry in a proper wine glass that you would use for white wine, with a sufficiently wide opening.

-Due to its wide array of different styles and aromas, sherry is a wonderfully flexible wine at the table.
+Moreover, due to its wide array of different styles and aromas, sherry is a wonderfully flexible wine at the table.
 Fino / Manzanilla is a great aperitif: pair it with seafood, vegetables or sushi.
 Amontillado / Palo Cortado goes well with white meat or spicy Asian food.
 Oloroso is for red meat with sauce.
-They all go well with dried ham, olives, cheeses and nuts.
+All dry varieties pair well with dried ham, olives, cheeses and nuts.
 PX / Moscatel are dessert wines (think chocolate or blue cheese).
 See my dedicated article on wine pairing: sherry with food.

-All this information will have made you thirsty, so here’s one last advice: where to buy sherry?
+All things considered, you’re probably thirsty now, so here’s one last advice: where to buy sherry?
 Enjoy!